Updated: Apr 23

 Nebulizers can be more difficult to clean than other types of diffusers and glass containers can be expensive to replace if broken.
 They may also not be suitable for certain situations due to the noise level of some devices.
 (Follow manual recommentations)

 Homemade inhalation is done by using a bowl of boiling water and 3-4 drops of essential oil (or a blend of oils).
 Close your eyes (as some oils can irritate) and place your face next to the bowl inhaling the steam until the heat dissipates, covering your head with a towel (no longer than 15-20 min).
 Repeat the procedure 2-3 times a day if necessary.
 This method helps to alleviate sinusitis, congestion, cold and breathing problems.

 You will get better results if you use the diffuser intermittently than constantly, throughout the day.
-Use the diffuser for 30-60 minutes on and then 30-60 minutes off.
+Use the diffuser for 15 minutes on (30 min to maximum 1hr) and then 15 minutes off (30 min to maximum 1hr).
 This is not only safer, but also more effective, as our body and nervous system get used to essential oils after this period of time.
 Whenever you are using the diffuser, it is advisable to ventilate the place with fresh air.

 It is not advisable to use diffusers close to pets.
 If you have pets, they must have free access to other places in the house or be able to go outside.

 Be careful when selecting essential oils as they have contraindications, consult a professional in aromatherapy when treating children, elderly patients, people with chronic diseases, pregnant and lactating women.
 Essential oils can cause adverse reactions for people with asthma, breathing problems, allergies, chronic obstructive pulmonary disease-COPD, migraine, etc.

 We will leave some links/book that can be useful as a source of information and consultation.